cdktf/cdktf-tf-module-stack/README.md

 # cdktf-tf-module-stack

-A drop-in replacement for cdktf.TerraformStack that let's you define Terraform modules as construct.
+A drop-in replacement for cdktf.TerraformStack that lets you define Terraform modules as constructs.

 ## Available Packages